MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 PS C:\>
 ```
+> This quick start will be focused on Docker command however some steps such as managing firewall rules and copying files will be run with PowerShell commands.
+Work through this walkthrough from a PowerShell session.

 Next make sure that your system has a valid IP Address using `ipconfig` and take note of this address for later use.
 ```
 ipconfig